Teen with brain cancer gets dream wedding

 Bailey’s sister, Tiffany Jones, posted in a Facebook group about the rush wedding and asked for recommendations, but the response was overwhelming with people wanting to help.
 From photographers, caterers, florists, make-up artists, hair, nails and more, people stepped up and offered their services to make Bailey’s day special on short notice.
 The happy couple and their families thank everyone for their generous support and prayers.

-Glowing in her white gown, Bailey told FOX31 that she can’t describe her love for her now-husband but is so in love and feeling good about the wedding.
+Glowing in her white gown, Bailey told KDVR that she can’t describe her love for her now-husband but is so in love and feeling good about the wedding.
 Her favorite moment?

 “Walking down the aisle,” Bailey said.